WorldconVotingSystems/nomnom/docs/docs/dev/index.md

 #### Install your dependencies

-On macOS, that means installing copier, uv, and just.
+On macOS, that means installing copier, uv, just, and gsed.
 For simplicity these instructions will assume that you have homebrew installed, and follow the instructions to set your PATH for each tool.